-For some, aging wine in an investment strategy.
-Typically, the resale value increases on high-quality Bordeaux wines from good vintages – meaning that the bottle may cost a couple hundred dollars upfront, but in twenty years that investment could easily double, triple, or more.
+For some, aging wine is an investment strategy.
+Typically, the resale value increases on high-quality Bordeaux wines from good vintages – meaning that the bottle may cost a couple of hundred dollars up front, but in twenty years that investment could easily double triple, or more.

 Again, paying close attention to vintage charts will help guide an investor on the best time to sell an old bottle.
 Along the same vein, buying young Bordeaux and aging it one’s self is the more economical way to gain access to older vintages of wine (versus buying the wine already aged at auction or through a specialty seller).

 Should All Bordeaux be Aged or Drank Immediately

 The region of Bordeaux produces more fine wines (and collectible wines) than anywhere else in the world.
 Of all the wine produced, however, only about 3% is considered premium or super-premium – and these are often the wines most suited for long-term aging.

 Typically, vintages that produce highly structured wines are ideal for long aging.
 Light wines or those from ‘off’ vintages tend to mature more quickly, stay at their peak for less time, and then go downhill more rapidly.